-Why am I receiving these materials?
+1. Why am I receiving these materials?

-Our Board of Directors has made these materials available to you on the Internet, or, upon your request, has delivered printed proxy materials to you, in connection with the solicitation of proxies for use at Alphabet's 2016 Annual Meeting of Stockholders (Annual Meeting), which will take place on Wednesday, June 8, 2016 at 9:00 a.m., local time, at our headquarters located at 1600 Amphitheatre Parkway, Mountain View, California 94043.
-You are invited to attend the Annual Meeting if you were an Alphabet stockholder as of the close of business on April 11, 2016, the Record Date for the Annual Meeting, or hold a valid proxy for the Annual Meeting.
-As of October 2, 2015, Alphabet became the successor issuer to, and parent holding company of, Google pursuant to a holding company reorganization in which all of Google's outstanding shares were automatically converted into equivalent corresponding shares of Alphabet.
+Our Board of Directors has made these materials available to you on the Internet, or, upon your request, has delivered printed proxy materials to you, in connection with the solicitation of proxies for use at Alphabet's 2017 Annual Meeting of Stockholders (Annual Meeting), which will take place on Wednesday, June 7, 2017 at 9:00 a.m., local time, at our headquarters located at 1600 Amphitheatre Parkway, Mountain View, California 94043.
+You are invited to attend the Annual Meeting if you were an Alphabet stockholder as of the close of business on April 19, 2017, the Record Date for the Annual Meeting, or hold a valid proxy for the Annual Meeting.
 If you are a holder of Alphabet Class A or Class B common stock as of the Record Date, you are requested to vote on the items of business described in this proxy statement.
 This proxy statement includes information that we are required to provide to you under the U.S. Securities and Exchange Commission (SEC) rules and that is designed to assist you in voting your shares.

-What is included in the proxy materials?
+2. What is included in the proxy materials?